andrewlee977/andrewlee977.github.io/_posts/2020-02-28-test-markdown.md

 comments: true
 ---

-This is a demo post to show you how to write blog posts with markdown.
-I strongly encourage you to [take 5 minutes to learn how to write in markdown](https://markdowntutorial.com/) - it'll teach you how to transform regular text into bold/italics/headings/tables/etc.

-**Here is some bold text**

-## Here is a secondary heading

 ##Introduction##
 Spotify is one of the largest music streaming platforms in the world, boasting 155 million premium subscribers and 345 million monthly active users.
 With that comes a treasure trove of data on users’ preferences when it comes to music.
 I wanted to dive deeper into some of this data to find insights on what makes certain songs more popular than others.